-Before joining Brooklyn Law School, he was a visiting clinical associate professor at the Seton Hall Law School Center for Social Justice.
-Previously, he was an associate in the New York office of Paul, Weiss, Rifkind, Wharton & Garrison in its real estate department, and an associate in the San Francisco office of Morrison & Foerster in its land use and environmental law group.
-He also clerked for Judge Timothy Lewis of the U.S. Court of Appeals for the Third Circuit.
-Prior to attending law school, he worked for a non-profit organization that assists people who have psychiatric disabilities as they make the transition from shelters and hospitals to independent living.
+Prior to joining Brooklyn Law School, Professor Reiss was a visiting clinical associate professor at the Seton Hall Law School Center for Social Justice.
+Previously, he was an associate at Paul, Weiss, Rifkind, Wharton & Garrison in its Real Estate Department and an associate at Morrison & Foerster in its Land Use and Environmental Law Group.
+He also served as a law clerk to Judge Timothy Lewis of the United States Court of Appeals for the Third Circuit.
+He received his B.A. from Williams College and his J.D., Order of the Coif, from the New York University School of Law.
+Before law school, he worked for Community Access, a not-for-profit housing provider that assists people who have psychiatric disabilities as they make the transition from shelters and hospitals to independent living.

 Professor Reiss is also the editor of REFinBlog.com, which tracks developments in the law and practices related to the real estate finance industry.